Little tractor logo/Crop Assurance logo

 Alland Grange

-Alland Grange, in old English Aldelond Grange (Old Land Grange), was named in opposition to Newland Grange originally owned by the monastery of St Augustine.
+Alland Grange, (also called Allen Court, Alland Court) in old English Aldelond Grange (Old Land Grange), was named in opposition to Newland Grange originally owned by the monastery of St Augustine.
 It was assigned in 1197 to the sacristy of Minster Abbey for the purpose of maintaining the abbey church.
 The land measured sixty two acres.

 On the Dissolution of the Monasteries, Henry VIII vested the estate, then measuring 120 acres, in the Dean and Chapter of Canterbury.